Parameterised distance to local irregularity: Introduction

 \section{Introduction}

-A fundamental problem in graph theory is ``given a graph $G$, find an induced subgraph $H$ of $G$, of maximum order, that belongs in the family of graphs verifying a property $\Pi$'', in which case we say that $H\in \Pi$: \problemQuestion{\textsc{\textsc{Largest Induced Subgraph with Property $\Pi$} (ISP$\Pi$)}\cite{GJ79}}{ A graph $G=(V,E)$, an integer $k$, a property $\Pi$. }{ Does there exist a set $S\subseteq V$ such that $|S|\leq k$ and $G-S\in \Pi$? }
+A fundamental problem in graph theory is ``given a graph $G$, find an induced subgraph $H$ of $G$, of maximum order, that belongs in the family of graphs verifying a property $\Pi$'', in which case we say that $H\in \Pi$: